Mungaru Male 2: Filming

 At the time of announcement of the film in November 2014, it was reported that the film, unlike its prequel would be filmed over two seasons, the summer and monsoon.
 The director Shashank said, "[Filming] will go on for five months during the scorching heat of summer as well as during the heavy rains."
 To coincide with the date of commencing of filming and theatrical release of Mungaru Male, the makers planned on having them on the same dates – 28 July and 26 December 2015 respectively.
 As scheduled, filming began on 26 July.
-Major part of the first schedule was filmed in the Malnad region of Karnataka and was completed in late-August.
+Major part of the first schedule was filmed in the Malnad region of Karnataka and was completed in late August.
 Around this time, it was revealed that Ravichandran would play the role of Ganesh's father in the film.
 The second schedule began in mid-September.
 Filming took place in areas surrounding Jog Falls, in the Sagara region of Karnataka.
 Speaking to The Times of India, Shashank said, "[W]e are capturing a very important sequence at the waterfalls, which will include a major fight sequence.
 We are also shooting some romantic scenes in the surrounding locations, which are unexplored in Sandalwood."
 In February 2016, it was reported that most of the filming was complete except the songs.
 Also reportedly, Ganesh would fly to Slovenia along with Aindrita Ray to shoot for a song together.

 Soundtrack

-Arjun Janya has scored the soundtrack and score for the film.
+Arjun Janya scored the soundtrack and score for the film.
 A total of six songs and one instrumental track were composed by him and written by the lyricists such as Jayanth Kaikini, Kaviraj, Chandan Shetty, Gopi Iyengar and the director Shashank.
 Noted singers such as Sonu Nigam and Shreya Ghoshal who got their big breaks in Kannada cinema through Mungaru Male recorded their voices to the sequel as well.
-Bollywood singer Armaan Malik recorded his breakthrough Kannada song and so did the Rajastani folk singer Swaroop Khan.
+Bollywood singer Armaan Malik recorded his breakthrough Kannada song and so did the Rajasthani folk singer Swaroop Khan.
 The music for the film was one of the highly anticipated album since its prequel was a musical blockbuster which was composed by Mano Murthy.

 The audio was officially released on 5 August 2016 through Jhankar Music label.

 Release

 The first teaser of the film was released on 5 June 2016 on YouTube.
 The 107-second video introduces the characters in the film, and actors Upendra, Shiva Rajkumar, Puneeth Rajkumar, Yash and Sudeep feature in it asking questions about the film.
 An audio teaser was released on 30 July, which was the first of its kind in Kannada film industry.
 The audio was released on 5 August.

+The film found its theatrical release worldwide on 9 September 2016, while in Karnataka, the release was pushed to 10 September 2016 because of the Cauvery water dispute.